ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation

 Due to the abundance of low-quality videos on video platforms, we filter out lower-quality videos based on metadata such as view counts, comments, and likes after acquiring the original videos, ultimately obtaining 66,226 original videos.
-Then, we use a \textbf{three-stage} method to further process and filter the data.

-\myparagraph{Adaptive Video Transition Cutting.} In stage one: since our training data is sourced from video platforms (e.g., YouTube) where videos are designed to engage the audience, they inherently contain many transitions (significant changes in content during video playback).
+Additionally, since our training data is sourced from video platforms (e.g., YouTube) where videos are designed to engage the audience, they inherently contain many transitions (significant changes in content during video playback).
 To address this issue, we follow the method described in Panda70M \cite{Panda-70M} to split the videos into multiple semantically consistent single-scene clips.
 Specifically, OpenCV \cite{opencv} initially splits the video by analyzing pixel differences between adjacent frames.
 Let \( I_t \) be the image frame at time \( t \); the difference between two adjacent frames can be computed as:

 where \( H \) and \( W \) are the height and width of the frame, and \( i \) and \( j \) represent pixel positions, respectively.
 Videos are split into clips where \( D_t \) exceeds a certain threshold \( \tau \).
 Then, the ImageBind model \cite{Imagebind} recombines erroneously split clips by analyzing feature space differences between adjacent clips.
 Let \( \phi(I_t) \) represent the feature vector of frame \( I_t \) obtained from the ImageBind model.
 The feature space difference between adjacent clips \( C_i \) and \( C_{i+1} \) can be computed as: